wxt-dev/wxt-examples/examples/vanilla-vitest/README.template.md

 {{vitest.config.ts}}

+> [!CAUTION]
+> Make sure to add any dependencies you use to the `ssr` option if they depend on `webextension-polyfill`!
+If they are not listed here, Vitest will not process them, and cannot mock the polyfill they import.
+This will lead to errors with the message "This script should only be loaded in a browser extension".
+So remember to add dependencies to `ssr`!
+>
+> _Eventually, WXT will automatically detect these dependencies.
+Follow [Issue #475](https://github.com/wxt-dev/wxt/issues/475) to track progress_

 And that's it, you're all setup!

 For an example test, lets you want to save the date your extension was installed to storage: